The Gathering (LAN party): 1992–1995

 In 1992, 1100 people gathered in Skedsmohallen at Lillestrøm, way more than the expected count of about 800.
 The following years, TG continued to grow.
-In 1993 Skedsmohallen again was the venue with 1400 people visiting the party.
+In 1993, Skedsmohallen again was the venue with 1400 people visiting the party.
 This was more than the capacity of the venue, making it clear that a bigger venue was required.
 In 1994 the venue was Rykkinnhallen in Bærum, and the visitor count had risen to 1800 - again more than the venue could hold, which led to intervention by the local fire department who banned indoor sleeping.
 Consequently, the organizers had to hire a large construction tent and some heavy duty heating equipment (there was still snow on the ground).

-No bigger venue could be found and this may have been one reason why Skjefstad and The Crusaders declined to arrange the party in 1995.
+No bigger venue could be found, so Skjefstad and Crusaders declined to arrange the party in 1995.
 A group from Stavanger led by Magnar Harestad proposed to host the party instead, and got approval and some backing from the TG crew.
-They hired Stavanger Ishall, "Siddishallen" and the party was renamed "Gathering 95".
-However, this caused a sharp drop in attendance, barely 500 people attended, not even filling the hall to half capacity.
+The party was held at Stavanger Ishall, renamed "Gathering 95".
+However, this caused a sharp drop in attendance, as barely 500 people attended, not even filling the hall to half capacity.
 This may have been due to moving the event away from the Eastern, more densely populated part of Norway - while the previous events had been held well within one hours drive from the capital of Oslo, Stavanger is over 470 km from Oslo, taking more than 7 hours to drive.